 Type your User name in the box labeled “User Name” and press <tab> or click the mouse to move to the password box.

 In the box labeled “Password”, enter your password.
 You will not see the characters as you type, only dots that hide your password from other users, so type carefully.
 If this is the first time you have logged in, put in the temporary password you were assigned.
-(Remember, “Es” + six-digit birthday.)

 Enter your new password when prompted.
 You must enter exactly the same thing in both boxes to verify that you typed what you think you typed.
 You will be required to use a strong password (one that is not easily hacked).
 Your new password must be at least 8 characters long, and must contain a mixture of at least three of the following: uppercase letters, lowercase letters, digits, special symbols (like !,@,#).
 Here are examples of acceptable passwords: Joe’s1stpassw0rd, mYd0gspoT.